-There are several reasons you might want to lower the clock of your GPU, whether it is the core or memory clock.
+There are several reasons you might want to decrease the clock of your GPU, whether it is the core or memory clock.

 This guide will show you exactly how to underclock your GPU.

-If you want to use your computer as a more relaxed tool for surfing the internet or maybe enjoying multimedia like movies and music, then underclocking can be a helpful choice.
+If you want to use your computer as a more casual tool for browsing the internet or maybe enjoying multimedia like movies and music, then underclocking can be a beneficial choice.

 You might look to underclock your GPU if you have previously overclocked it and are either dissatisfied with the results or simply don’t need the additional power anymore.

-Another good reason to underclock your GPU is if warmer summer months are approaching and you’re wary of the additional heat that might be introduced to your PC case.
-There are other ways to reduce the temperature of the PC, but underclocking your GPU is a surefire way to do it.
+Another good reason to underclock your GPU is if hotter summer months are approaching and you’re wary of the additional heat that might be introduced to your PC case.
+There are other ways to reduce the temperature of the PC, but underclocking your GPU is a certain way to do it.

-The reason for this is simple: if you lower the core clock and/or the memory clock of your GPU, it will need less power.
-If it draws less power from the PSU, that means it’s also generating less heat.
+The reason for this is straightforward: if you lower the core clock and/or the memory clock of your GPU, it will need less power.
+If it draws less energy from the PSU, that means it’s also generating less heat.

-Naturally, less heat means a reduced chance of the GPU overheating and breaking down on you.
+Naturally, less heat means a decreased chance of the GPU overheating and breaking down on you.

 This could be another reason why you’re interested in underclocking to extend your graphics card lifespan.
 This is particularly useful if you’re looking to obtain a new GPU but are waiting for the release of a model you’re interested in.